All Episodes

 I just know that Donald Trump can win.

-If you if there if there are enough of you that understand the stakes in this election, and you show up at the polls, or you do your early voting thing or your absentee voting thing, make sure you fill all your forms out properly.
+If there are enough of you that understand the stakes in this election and you show up at the polls or you do your early voting thing or your absentee voting thing, make sure you fill all your forms out properly and you put the time and attention that is needed into educating yourself at just how radical and extreme this Biden-Harris ticket is,

-Some states, in one sense, every state matters, but the states that are gonna matter the most are Florida, Georgia, uh the great state of North Carolina, Ohio always matters.
+Some states, in one sense, every state matters, but the states that are going to matter the most are Florida, Georgia, the great state of North Carolina, Ohio always matters.

-Uh Nevada is definitely in play, considering they pretty much have shut down that state and and are making it next to impossible for people to even work there, uh, which is sad for all the people.
+Nevada is definitely in play considering they pretty much have shut down that state and are making it next to impossible for people to even work there, which is sad for all the people.

 I haven't been out in Vegas in a while, but I love all the people that work out there.